ISoftware-co-za/UWP-Embedded-HTTPServer/README.md

 # Quick start
 To use the HTTP server do the following.

-## Implement the HTTP request processing.
+## Implement the HTTP request processing
 A HTTP request is processed by class that implements the `IRequestProcesor` interface.
 This interface is listed below.

 ```c#